 2. Beach Vibing

 You can’t travel along the coastline of Java without stopping by a beach.
-Luckily, Banyuwangi has its own beaches, which are mostly untouched.
+Luckily, Banyuwangi has such attractions galore with many of its beaches mostly untouched.

 Should you want to experience black sands, hit up Grajagan beach.
 You may even get to see local fishermen out at sea.